Better Fuel Performance

 Modern engines leave small amounts of unburned fuel after each piston stroke.
 Ferrous Picrate makes it easier for your engine to burn more of the fuel injected in to the cylinder.

 It acts as an agent between the oxygen in the air and the carbon in the fuel, reducing oxidation and ignition delay; which in turn creates a faster flame speed and more complete combustion.
-This results in better economy, more power, increased cylinder pressure and smoother more complete combustion, which means less toxic gas and PM2.5 (soot) emissions.
+This results in better economy, more power, increased cylinder pressure and smoother more complete combustion, which means less toxic gas and PM

 Here’s the Science: